berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section03 Intro to Computer Science.md

 ## What Is Computer Science?

-There isn't any one right answer.
+There isn't one right answer.
 Computer science means a lot of different things to a lot of different people.
 For some, it means building [a web application that allows you to connect and keep up with your friends](https://joindiaspora.com/).
 For others, it means engineering [self-driving cars](http://en.wikipedia.org/wiki/Google_driverless_car).
 For yet